 And if you are into reenactment from the World War 2 period then maybe this can mean a nice addition to your collection.

 Conclusion on the Esbit Pocket stove, and their Multi fuel stoves.

-Esbit stoves are great as emergency backup and smaller hikes.
-For longer hikes or more cooking requirements I would advise against choosing an Esbit stove as your primary stove.
+Esbit stoves are great as an emergency backup and smaller hikes.
+For longer hikes or more cooking requirements, I would advise against choosing an Esbit stove as your primary stove.
 Your better off with a Gas cartridge stove or a white gas stove for more use than just heating up water.

 Their alcohol stove cook kits can be used for more longer hikes, since the alcohol fuel is much easier to get along the way.
 When hiking trails like a Camino then chucking a Esbit pocket stove with a small pot for incidentals can be a good idea.
 Without the risks of leaks or breaking.
-So in my opinion is that their primary use.
+So in my opinion is their primary use.
 Feel free to disagree.

 I hope you enjoyed this article, happy hiking and hike for purpose!